The real exchange rate measures the price of foreign goods relative to the price of domestic goods.

 The Real Effective Exchange Rate (REER) takes multiple countries into account.
 Usually, it weights each country by the relative trade with the country for which we are calculating the real exchange rate.

 The International Monetary Fund uses a weighted average of several foreign currencies, divided by a price deflator or index of costs.

 The nominal bilateral exchange rate (NBER) doesn't take prices levels into consideration.
 It's the price of a currency expressed in terms of another currency.
 The nominal effective exchange rate (NEER) uses a weighted average of indexed nominal bilateral rates.
 To measure competitiveness, the NEER is better than the NBER, but the real exchange rate (RER) and the real effective exchange rate are better options to measure real competitiveness, since the real exchange rate takes also prices of goods into consideration.

 The real exchange rate can vary if there are changes in:

 - P: the local price index

 If the real exchange rate rises, it means that we need more local goods to purchase the same amount of foreign goods: foreign goods have become more expensive in term of local goods.
-Ceteris Paribus, This can good for local producers, since imported good have become more expensive and maybe local consumers will be choosing local goods instead of foreign imported goods, in some cases.
-Also, this can boost exports, since foreign consumers can replace foreign produced goods with local produced goods.
+Ceteris Paribus, this can good for local producers, since imported goods have become more expensive and maybe local consumers will be choosing local goods instead of foreign imported goods, in some cases.
+Also, this can boost exports, since foreign consumers can replace foreign produced goods with locally produced goods.